Debesyla/dago-domenai-bruteforcer/README.md

 A simple, robust scanner for querying the .lt Domain Availability Service (DAS).
 It processes a large list of .lt domains from a text file, checks their status via the DAS protocol, and stores results in a SQLite database and separate text files per status.

+## AI notice

+This readme.md and most of the code was AI-generated, human reviewed.

 ## Features

 - Processes 60M+ domains efficiently